iogolla/Quaker-Necrology-Database/README.md

 ## Project Components
 ### Scripts and Text Files can be found in [this](https://github.com/iogolla/quaker-necrology/tree/master/project1/assets/scripts) folder.

-To get an idea of how the project was approached click [here](https://github.com/iogolla/quaker-necrology/tree/master/project1/assets/scripts)
+You are encouraged to go to that folder if you want to get an idea of how the project was approached.

-A huge part of the project involves datatables and the documentattion can be found [here](https://github.com/HCDigitalScholarship/ds-cookbook/tree/master/datatables-server-side-processing)
+A huge part of the project involves datatables and the documentation can be found [here](https://github.com/HCDigitalScholarship/ds-cookbook/tree/master/datatables-server-side-processing)

 ### Frameworks Used
 * Django